Back to articles

 Eyepieces

 The eyepiece is one of the lenses of the microscope.
 It is also known as an ocular lens.
 There are two eyepieces in the stereo microscope.
 It is present at the top part of the head of the microscope.
 The stereo microscope has magnifying power in the range of 5-30x.
 Some eyepieces provide a wide field for viewing and have the label “WF.”
 The wide field will allow the user to view specimens in a wide area, which comes in 18 mm and 20 mm.
 These neither increase the magnification nor the resolution of the eyepieces.
-The three-dimensional structure is seen due to its binocular and trinocular styles (Amscope SM-4TZ-56S).
+The three-dimensional view is produced by the binocular (two-eyepiece) or trinocular (two eyepieces plus a camera port) design.

 Eye tubes